cdinu/cdinu.github.io/pages/credits/00-credits.md

 - Source code available on [GitHub](https://github.com/cdinu/cdinu.github.io)

 - There is no tracking and no analytics enabled.
 I can look at some network request summaries and bandwith logs provided by CloudFlare.
-- To contact me over the phone or WhatsApp, my number is the result of base 64 decoding this string `KzQ0Nzc3NDE5OTk0OQ==`
+- To contact me over the phone or WhatsApp, my number is the result of Base64 decoding this string: `KzQ0Nzc3NDE5OTk0OQ==`